 Buy From An Experienced Investor

-When you purchase a turnkey investment property from South Carolina Homes, you can rest assured it is actually turnkey.
+When you purchase a turnkey investment property from SC Investment Properties, you can rest assured it is actually turnkey.
 We work hard to revitalize properties, never using cheap materials or labor.
 Our properties are move-in ready, whether you are planning on living there yourself or renting it out to someone else you can be sure you are finding a high-quality house in the Charleston area.